vngcloud/terraform-provider-vngcloud/docs/resources/vdb_relational_database.md

     - Indicates if daily automatic backups are enabled.
 This field is required.

 - **backup_duration** (Int, Required):
     - The retention of the backup (in days).
-This field can be set to 0 if `backup_auto` is `false`.
-This field is required.
+This field must be set to 0 if `backup_auto` is `true`.
+Min 2, Max 14.

 - **backup_time** (String, Required):
     - The time when the backup should occur.
-This field can be set to empty if `backup_auto` is `false`.
-This field is required.
+This field must be set to empty if `backup_auto` is `true`.
+Example value is '00:00'.

 - **config_id** (String, Optional):
     - The ID of the configuration.
 This field is optional.